Curved Page Divider

 Maintenance Payments

-For children that are 0 to four years old, payments for clothing and other outlying necessities are a bit smaller; The rate rises as children age.
+For children aged 0 to 4 years old, payments for clothing and other out-of-pocket necessities are slightly lower; the rate increases as children age.

 Foster parents in Virginia will receive in 2022